 For nondrug dependent individuals who are caught selling slightly larger qualities of drugs the consequences become significantly greater.
 Pursuant to C.G.S.
 Section 21a-278(a) the sale or distribution of more than one ounce of heroin or one half ounce of cocaine is punishable by a mandatory minimum 5 years in prison and up to 20 years in prison and a maximum of life in prison.
 These are very serious offenses which require your full attention and an immediate communication with an experienced Norwalk drug crimes defense attorney.Consequences of Drug Convictions

 The war on drugs has been a total failure both in terms of being a financial disaster with over a trillion dollars spent and with over a 500% increase in the rate of incarceration of nonviolent drug offenders.
 Despite these efforts as everyone knows that the drug epidemic is on the rise and addicts have gained access to ever more powerful forms of opioids which pose greater dangers.
 It is totally irrational that our society continues to use the criminal justice system and incarceration as a tool for fighting the scourge of drugs when drug treatment and rehabilitation is a much more effective and humane method to address this problem.
 The reality is that the Norwalk Police and the State’s Attorney’s Office in Norwalk takes drug charges very seriously.
 The Norwalk Police are as active as ever at conducting narcotics arrests in Norwalk and the flow of drugs into the Norwalk area is as great as ever.
 Drug charge arrest rates, overdoses and hospitalizations for drug related incidents are all on the rise.
 Make no mistake drug crimes are prosecuted very seriously in the Norwalk criminal Court.
 When you are facing the exposure to possible jail time, very large fines and lengthy periods of time on probation including very restrictive conditions of probation you should consult with a an experienced Norwalk Drug crimes defense lawyer.
 Hiring an experienced attorney can make the difference between having your charges reduced or being placed into a drug education program.
-The Law Offices of Allan F. Friedman has 25 years of experience fighting drug allegations in the Norwalk Court and throughout Fairfield County and will zealously fight to defend your liberty and uphold your rights in Court and get you the best possible result.Typical Drug Cases That We Handle Include
+The Law Offices of Allan F. Friedman has more than 30 years of experience fighting drug allegations in the Norwalk Court and throughout Fairfield County and will zealously fight to defend your liberty and uphold your rights in Court and get you the best possible result.Typical Drug Cases That We Handle Include

 - Drug Possession, all kinds